-Attorney: Israel Drazin graduated from law school in 1974 and immediately began a private practice.
-He handled virtually all manners of suits; including, domestic, criminal, bankruptcy, accident and contract cases.
+Israel Drazin graduated from law school in 1974 and immediately began a private practice.
+He handled virtually all manners of suits including; domestic, criminal, bankruptcy, accident, and contract cases.
 He joined with his son in 1993 and formed offices in Columbia and Dundalk, Maryland.
-Dr. Drazin stopped actively practicing law in 1997, after 23 years, and became “Of Counsel” to the Law Offices of Drazin and Drazin, P.A.
+Dr. Drazin stopped actively practicing law in 1997, after 23 years.

 Philanthropy: Dr. Drazin served as the Executive Director of the Jim Joseph Foundation, a charitable foundation that gives money to support Jewish education, for just over four years, from September 2000 to November 2004.

-Memberships and Awards: Brigadier General Drazin is admitted to practice law in Maryland, the Federal Court, and before the U.S. Supreme Court.
+Brigadier General Drazin was chosen in 2019 for the prestigious Albert Nelson Marquis Lifetime Achievement Award.
+He is admitted to practice law in Maryland, the Federal Court, and before the U.S. Supreme Court.
 He is a member of several attorney Bar Associations and the Rabbinical Council of America.
-He was honored with a number of military awards, the RCA 1985 Joseph Hoenig Memorial Award, and the JWB 1986 Distinguished Service Award.
+He was honored with many military awards, the RCA 1985 Joseph Hoenig Memorial Award, and the Jewish Welfare Board 1986 Distinguished Service Award.
 Mayor Kurt Schmoke, of Baltimore, Maryland, named February 8, 1988 “Israel Drazin Day.”
 A leading Baltimore Synagogue named him “Man of the Year” in 1990.
-He is included in the recent editions of Who’s Who in World Jewry, Who’s Who in American Law, Who’s Who in Biblical Studies and Archaeology, and other Who’s Who volumes.
+He is included in the recent editions of Who’s Who in World Jewry, Who’s Who in American Law, Who’s Who in Biblical Studies and Archaeology, Marquis Who’s Who of 2019, and other Who’s Who volumes.